Submodular Maximization with Nearly Optimal Approximation, Adaptivity and Query Complexity: Algorithm

 \begin{proof} This is a consequence of our choice of $t^* = \min\{t, k-|S|\}$ when sampling $T$.
-If $t^* = k - |S|$ then the algorithm breaks from the loop and there is no subsequent filtering.
+If $t^* = k - |S|$ or $t^* = |A|$, then the algorithm breaks from the loop and there is no subsequent filtering.
 Otherwise, for any given round, we condition on the state of the algorithm.
-Let $A_i$ denote the value of $A$ after the filtering step in the current round, and let $A_{i+1}$ be the random variable for the future value of $A_i$ after being filtered in the next round.
-The algorithm draws $T \sim \mathcal{U}(A_{i},t^*)$ uniformly at random, so by considering the process in \Cref{def:indicator_distribution}, filtering has the property that for $x \sim A_{i} \setminus T$,
+Let $A_i$ be the value of $A$ after the filtering step in the $i$-th round, and let $A_{i+1}$ be the random variable for the future value of $A_i$ after being filtered in the next round.
+The algorithm draws $T \sim \mathcal{U}(A_{i},t^*)$ uniformly at random, so by the process in \Cref{def:indicator_distribution}, filtering has the property that for $x \sim A_{i} \setminus T$,